 The Knapp Electric and Novelty Company was founded in 1895 in New York, N.Y. by inventor David W. Knapp.

-electric specialties.
+toy lathes, machine tools and electric specialties.
 They were located at 47 Warren Street in Manhattan.

 As early as 1898 advertisements appeared announcing the combination of the Knapp C and D type

 motors with cell batteries made by the Gordon Burnham Co. to produce the 'Electrical Engineer' cooling fan.